deployKF/website/content/guides/platform/deploykf-gateway.md

 Now that the deployKF Gateway Service has an IP address, you must configure DNS records which point to it.

-### __:star: Configure Hostname and Ports :star:__

-deployKF uses a combination of _hostnames_, _http paths_, and _ports_ to route requests to the correct internal service.

-!!! warning "Virtual Hostname Routing"
+!!! warning "You can't use the Gateway's IP address"

-    You can't access deployKF using the IP address alone.
+    You can't access deployKF using the Gateway's IP address.
     This is because deployKF hosts multiple services on the same IP address using [virtual hostname routing](https://en.wikipedia.org/wiki/Virtual_hosting#Name-based).

+### __:star: Base Domain and Ports :star:__

+You will need to tell deployKF which hostnames to use, and which ports to listen on.

 Depending on which tools you have enabled, the gateway may serve the following hostnames: